rayct/rayct/README.md

 <br>

-"When everything seems to be going against you, remeber that the airplane takes off against the wind, not with it.
+"When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.

 -- Henry Ford (1863 - 1947)"